steverjo/lswebhomework3/README.md

 ```

-My name is:
+My name is: Steve Jones

-I like to:
+I like to: Code and write stand-up comedy

-I'm learning:
+I'm learning: Web development

 ```